estruyf/doctor/readme.md

 > **Info**: All properties you define in the `siteDesign` object are optional.

+#### Markdown publishing settings

+The `markdown` property allows you to define how you want to render the HTML in SharePoint.
+By default, `Doctor` lets the HTML being rendered by the Markdown web part.
+This property allows you to override these settings, and define to let `Doctor` take over for the HTML rendering.

+- **markdown**
+  - **allowHtml**: `boolean` - By default SharePoint renders the HTML.
+If you set this to `true`, it will allow Doctor to generate the HTML and allows you to make use of all HTML capabilities the tool has to offer.
+  - **theme**: `string` - Specify the theme to use for the code blocks.
+You can use `Dark` or `Light`.
+Default is `Dark`.

+> **Important**: When allowing `Doctor` to take over for rendering the HTML, be aware that the pages can best not be modified on SharePoint.
+Otherwise the web part will override the HTML completly.

 #### Global navigation structure

 You can also define a static navigation structure in the `doctor.json` file.
 Example: